apache/directory-server/server-installers/README.txt

 on startup.

 On windows the server can be started like any other service using the services console via Microsoft Management Console.
-It can also be started, stoped and configured using the procrun service manager installed for it: see Start->All Programs->apacheds->Service Setttings.
+It can also be started, stopped and configured using the procrun service manager installed for it: see Start->All Programs->apacheds->Service Setttings.
 A tray icon can also be launched for the application to monitor it and to control the service: see